simonecasolo/simonecasolo.github.io/index.md

 ---

-### Selected Projects and Publications:
+## Selected Projects and Publications:
-## Topological Data Analysis for Slugging in Offshore Wells
+### Topological Data Analysis of Slug Flow in Offshore Wells
-Here is some text about this project. \
+In this project TDA is used to perform signal analysis on offshore sensors data and condition monitoring of the multiphase flow.
+The undesired transition from regular to severe slugging flow is identified and classified with machine learning.\
 The article was published in [Digital Chemical Engineering, Vol.4, page 100045 (2022)](https://www.sciencedirect.com/science/article/pii/S2772508122000357) but there are few typos in the formulas.\
 A corrected version of the article can be found [at this link](/pdf/TDA_for_Slugs_Article_fixed.pdf).

 <p align="center"><img src="images/slugging_CBM.png"></p>